 Studies show exhaustion

-In a recent study by the Stanford Virtual Human Interaction Lab, they note that video chat platforms, “have design flaws that exhaust the human mind and body.”
-They note the four reasons for this exhaustion: Close-up eye contact, seeing yourself in real-time, reduced mobility, and increased cognitive load.
-Now, amplify this over an entire year, and you can easily see why employees are so drained.
-Video conferencing is far removed from natural social interaction.
+In a recent study by the Stanford Virtual Human Interaction Lab, they note that video chat platforms “have design flaws that exhaust the human mind and body.”
+They note the four reasons for this exhaustion.
+These include close-up eye contact, seeing yourself in real-time, reduced mobility, and increased cognitive load.
+Now, amplify this over an entire year.
+You can easily see why work drains employees so much, because video conferencing is far removed from natural social interaction.

-As an innovative alternative, several companies have begun utilizing a new platform, WebXR, that combats many of the factors contributing to “zoom fatigue”.
-WebXR is an immersive, three dimensional, social experience that runs across devices (mobile, PC, and VR) right out of a web browser.
+As an innovative alternative, several companies have begun utilizing a new platform, WebXR.
+It combats many of the factors contributing to “zoom fatigue”.
+WebXR is an immersive, three-dimensional social experience that runs across devices (mobile, PC, and VR) right out of a web browser.

 While WebXR doesn’t look to fully replace video chat, it does provide a unique and alternate option for companies and organizations in any industry.
-It sits nicely in between video chat and full virtual reality and the fact that it works on mobile and PC makes it just as accessible as your favorite video conference service.
+It sits nicely in between video chat and full virtual reality.
+The fact that it works on mobile and PC makes it just as accessible as your favorite video conference service.
 That’s why we need to start innovating with WebXR.

-Now besides hosting more immersive, less tasking meetups, meetings, and social hours on the platform, it can also be used as a tool for content delivery in the format of speaker series, museum installations, and brand activations as well.
+Now, besides hosting more immersive, less taxing meetups, meetings, and social hours on the platform, users can also use it as a tool for content delivery.
+This can include speaker series, museum installations, and brand activations as well.

 Recently, Minneapolis-based XR Agency, REM5 STUDIOS, built out an entire Hall of Fame experience for the Minnesota Twins in WebXR.
-This allowed fans from all over the world to visit and explore together as long as they wanted, whenever they wanted.
-The 3D modeled space contained multiple clubhouses with shines for each player plus archival photos and video.
+This allowed fans from all over the world to visit and explore together as long as they wanted.
+They could do this whenever they wanted.
+The 3D modeled space contained multiple clubhouses with shines for each player, plus archival photos and video.
 Fans were even able to select avatars with Twins jerseys from over the years.
 It was an engaging and immersive brand experience that couldn’t be told any other way.

 The Twins and major sports teams are just one example of the unlimited use cases for WebXR.
 Earlier this year, Sundance Film Festival went all online with an impressive WebXR component for their New Frontiers section of the event.